SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-items-to-webpanel-list.md

 [!include[Note difference](includes/different-edit-list-item-dialog.md)]

-This is how to fill out the fields in the **Edit list items** dialog when the items are URL addresses (pages on the Internet or saved HTML files):
+## How to fill out fields when the items are URL addresses

 1. Enter the required name of the item in the **Name** field.
 This name is displayed when you add the URL address in SuperOffice CRM.